asecurityteam/cvelist/readme.md

 ### Setup

-Create a python 3 virtualenv:
+Create a python 3 virtualenv.
+For example (using Pipenv):

     pipenv shell --three